-- Structure their writing in ways appropriate to the audience and purpose
+- Structuring their writing in ways appropriate to audience and purpose

-- Identify and correct errors, and assess their writing in relation to the assignment and the applicable conventions of the discipline
+- Assessing their writing in relation to the assignment and the applicable conventions of a discipline

 What other things should I know about the Writers' Center?

-- Appointments are 30 to 60 minutes and are conducted as one-to-one consultation
+- Appointments are usually 30 to 60 minutes long, starting on the hour and half-hour

 - Walk-ins are accepted, but scheduling an appointment in advance is strongly recommended

-- Students, faculty, staff and alumni of La Roche University are eligible for the services provided by the Writers' Center
+- La Roche students (undergraduate and graduate), as well as faculty, staff and alumni, are eligible for the services provided by the Writers’ Center

 How can I get more information?